deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 ---

 The spring is not here yet but some long-awaited Delta Chat features are blooming already!
-In less than three months of 2025 three major new features are already available:
+In less than three months of 2025 three major new features are already available.

 ## Improved Saved Messages